 Then line a baking sheet with foil.
 Place the carrots in a single layer on the baking sheet.
 Sprinkle with the brown sugar and evenly distribute the pats of butter.
-Also, sprinkle with salt and pepper.
+Also, sprinkle with salt, pepper, and cinnamon.

 Place in the oven and bake for 50-60 minutes or until the carrots are just fork tender.
 During baking, turn the carrots 3 or 4 times.

 While the carrots are roasting, prepare the candied pecans by melting the butter in a small pan on low heat.
 Once the butter is melted, add the maple syrup, brown sugar, and pecans.
 Stir about 2 minutes until the mixture thickens.

 Remove the candied pecans from the heat and stir in the flaked sea salt.
 Set aside.

 Once the carrots are cooked, put them in a serving dish.
 Sprinkle them evenly with the candied pecans and goat cheese.
 Finish the dish with a sprinkle of fresh thyme leaves.

 As you have probably noticed, something sweet can be a nice complement to a savory meal.
 This is why people often serve something like candied yams or sweet butternut squash at Thanksgiving.